qwertie/home/misc/Atlas-Shrugged-summary.md

 ### Part 3, Chapter 4: Anti-Life

 Orren Boyle is now president of the new Interneighborly Amity and Development Corporation which has an exclusive contract to operate all industrial properties in the People's States of the Southern Hemisphere.
-Argentina is becoming a People's State, and the U.S. is about to grant a four billion dollar loan to the People's States of Chile and Argentina.
-(Since dollar values seem to be stated in 1957 dollars, this should be about $100 billion in 2020 dollars.)
+Argentina is becoming a People's State, and the U.S. is about to grant a four billion dollar loan to the People's States of Chile and Argentina. (about $36.5 billion in 2020 dollars.)
 On Sept.
 2, d'Anconia Copper is to be nationalized (a year after Jim's wedding).
 Señor Gonzales, a businessman whom no one had heard of a year ago, had joined the new regime of the People's State of Chile and had "the eyes of a killer".

 Jim Taggart helped set it up in a way that would make him fabulously wealthy and powerful.
 At a party for the achievement, he had thrown a lot of money around, "knowing that it was easier to pay than to think", but somehow felt an irresistable urge to escape.
 He leaves and carelessly gives a wad of paper, a hundred-dollar bill, to a beggar who pockets it indifferently.
 "Thanks, bud." said the beggar contemptuously.
 Jim realizes he has a sense of indifference to money and a sense of dread knowing that he would be equally indifferent as a beggar.